Mission & Philosophy

 OUR PHILOSOPHY OF JOURNALISM EDUCATION

-We believe journalism education should do more than help students keep up with prevailing practices in the field and gain the credentials to do competent reporting, editing, photography, graphics and other journalistic assignments on- and off-line.
-We are a department of journalism and “media studies.”
-As such, we believe undergraduate and graduate education should question traditional methods and values and explore alternatives, especially in an environment undergoing rapid change in both the way news is disseminated and the nature of news itself.
+We believe journalism education should do more than help students keep up with prevailing practices in the field and gain the credentials to do competent reporting, editing, photography, graphics and other journalistic assignments.
+We believe undergraduate and graduate education should question traditional methods and values and explore alternatives, especially in an environment undergoing rapid change in both the way news is disseminated and the nature of news itself.

 Learning basic skills helps start and enhance our students’ professional careers in journalism and other fields that value the ability to communicate.
-But beyond the basics, we focus on conceptual areas of journalism and media and discuss history, issues, law and ethics to develop deeper understanding in ways that benefit our students in whatever they do.
+But beyond the basics, we focus on conceptual areas of journalism and media and discuss history, theory, law and ethics to develop deeper understanding and critical reflection in ways that benefit our students in whatever they do.

 We encourage our students with journalism backgrounds to challenge themselves by going outside their past work experiences to consider practices and concepts from wholly different perspectives.
 Students with little or no journalism experience learn not only from the texts and instructors but also from the journalists in their classes.